TomDexterYoutube/-brute_force_password_craker/README.md

-IMPORTANT DO NOT PRESS ANY BUTTONS WHILE IT IS RUNNING IF YOU NEED TO DO SOMETHING PRESS THE PAUSE BUTTON OR CLOSE THE TAB note that the needed delay changes depending what your typing into for cmd and python the minimum delay is 0.000005
+IMPORTANT DO NOT PRESS ANY BUTTONS WHILE IT IS RUNNING IF YOU NEED TO DO SOMETHING PRESS THE PAUSE BUTTON OR CLOSE THE TAB note that the needed delay changes depending what your typing into for cmd and python the minimum delay is 0.000005 the password.py is a speed tester to use it make sure that the brute force file gen is set to 5 letters long has upper-case lower-case and numbers but no special characters